-Governing bodies and proprietors should ensure that children are taught about how to keep themselves and others safe, including online.
+The Board of Trustees and proprietors should ensure that children are taught about how to keep themselves and others safe, including online.
 It should be recognised that effective education will be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs or disabilities.

-In schools, relevant topics will be included within Relationships Education (for all primary pupils), and Relationships and Sex Education (for all secondary pupils) and Health Education (for all primary and secondary pupils).
-In teaching these subjects schools must have regard to the statutory guidance Relationships and sex education (RSE) and health education - GOV.UK (www.gov.uk) This policy is posted on the schools website.
-Children are also taught protective behaviours and all children have a network hand.
+In schools, relevant topics will be included within Relationships and Sex Education and Health Education.
+In teaching these subjects schools must have regard to the statutory guidance Relationships and sex education (RSE) and health education - GOV.UK (www.gov.uk)